SimoneTestino/SimoneTestino/content/Luna/Financials/DBU Funding for Luna.md

 language: EN
 ---
 > [!Abstract]
 > This note outlines the application strategy for securing the [DBU Green Start-up](https://www.dbu.de/en/promotion/green-start-up/) grant for the [[Luna]] project.
 The core of the strategy is to leverage [[Luna]]'s high innovation and environmental impact, specifically under **Topic 6 (Energy Efficiency)**.
 We will address the geographical challenge (non-CEE country) by highlighting the project's "exemplary model character."
-Furthermore, we will clarify how this funding complements the existing [[Bando Pubblico Fesr 2021-2027.
-OS 1.3]] grant.
+Furthermore, we will clarify how this funding complements the existing [[FESR Azione 1.3.3.
+EU Grant]] grant.
 The FESR funds are designated for materials and real estate, while the DBU funds would be strategically targeted to cover personnel salaries—a critical need not covered by the FESR grant.

 The primary challenge for this application is geographical.
 The [DBU's project funding](https://www.dbu.de/en/promotion/project-funding/#implementation) is focused primarily on Central and (South) Eastern Europe (CEE).
 However, the [DBU](https://www.dbu.de/en/) also states that "Funding for international projects beyond CEE is possible in individual cases."
 Our application will be based on this exception, arguing that [[Luna]]'s high degree of innovation and its exemplary model character for environmental relief make it a strong candidate.